 If you have hybrid strains, there are some actions you can take to shield your cannabis plants from birds; however, it’s prudent to wait until you have proof that they are actually stealing your marijuana seeds.
 Below are some few tips:

 - Creating a barricade between your cannabis crop and birds can help.
 For instance, this could be a clear PVC cover or a lightweight net, which will not only deter the birds from coming to your garden but other pests as well.

 - Tactfully hanging shiny or reflective objects across your cannabis garden can also be a solution to birds’ invasion.
 You can use disposable pie pans, CDs, or even tin cans.
 The more you will have in your grow site, the higher probability of survival for your crop.

 - Perhaps, the safest way to shield your crop is by employing a bird feeder.
 Bird feeder can make a perfect distraction when positioned properly.
 Birds love eating oat seeds, barley, rye, so you can place them close to your grow site to discourage them from feeding on your plants.

 Security of your cannabis garden is always a top priority.
 Remember, this includes protecting your garden from preying eyes especially if you reside in neighborhoods where growing cannabis is prohibited or frowned upon.
 Therefore, as you protect your treasured cannabis project from being invaded by birds, do not forget to operate discreetly.
+Stay informed, Learn Sativa Weed University could teach how to avoid future problems with your crops.
 We wish you all the luck as you try to optimize your cannabis harvest.